ENROLLMENT- GENERAL INFORMATION

 Residence Requirement: The applicant for a bachelor’s degree must have been in residence at Texas A&M International University for at least twenty-five (25) percent of the total semester credit hours required for the degree.
 Twenty-four semester hours of the last thirty (30) advanced hours required for the degree must be completed at Texas A&M International University.
-The College of Business Administration requires that a minimum of 50% of both the business SCH and the major/concentration SCH be completed at Texas A&M International University.
+The A. R. Sanchez, Jr. School of Business requires that a minimum of 50% of both the business SCH and the major/concentration SCH be completed at Texas A&M International University.

 Advanced Work: A student must complete a minimum of forty-five